picmi-standard/picmi/Docs/source/developer/design_principles.rst

 PICMI defines a parameter structure.
 Convenient computations are performed automatically.

-   “Computations” here are filling in different representations of the same input data.
+   "Computations" here are filling in different representations of the same input data.

 Redundancies are allowed, though should be limited to different representations of a physical concept (e.g. laser a0/e0).